 William has obtained numerous settlements and judgments for his clients and has successfully litigated cases in state and federal trial courts throughout the State, in Georgia appellate courts, and in the Eleventh Circuit Court of Appeals.
 For example, in 2016, William successfully represented a homeowner in the Georgia Court of Appeals and obtained a reversal of the trial court's order dismissing the homeowner's claim for wrongful foreclosure and for violation of Georgia's RICO statute.
 See Mbigi v.
 Wells Fargo Home Mortg., 336 Ga.
 App.
 316 (2016).
 The Georgia Real Property Law Institute described that case as a case that "everyone will know by one name."

-William received a Juris Doctor and Certificate in Advanced Legal Writing, Research and Drafting from Mercer University's Walter F. George School of Law.
+William received his Juris Doctor from Mercer University's Walter F. George School of Law.
 William also received a Master of Business Administration from Mercer University's Stetson School of Business.

 William received his undergraduate degree from Duke University, where he was a member of the football team.

 Prior to opening SMITH LAW, William worked at a plaintiffs' law firm representing individuals in foreclosure, title and eviction litigation, landlord tenant matters, and employment law; and at a defense firm representing banks, lenders, loan servicers, and other insured parties in title, foreclosure, eviction, and bankruptcy litigation.

 William is married to Louise.
 They are the proud parents of two children, Alana and William Smith.
 William enjoys spending time with his family, playing with the family dog, and rooting for the Duke Blue Devils.